Aviraj-Codes/CarbonMind/README.md

-# CarbonMind - Personal Carbon Footprint Analyzer
+# Carbon Mind - Personal Carbon Footprint Analyzer

 A modern, interactive web application that helps you understand and reduce your environmental impact through personalized carbon analysis and actionable recommendations.